Skip to content

 2. Remove .cache/.

-3. Install all dependencies that pair with that gloat release, including the matching GLJ version.
+3. Install the core dependencies that pair with that gloat release, including the matching GLJ version.
+The YAMLScript compiler is installed later if a .ys file is compiled.

 If your clone has uncommitted changes, --upgrade will refuse and ask you to stash or commit them first.